Murder of Denise Amber Lee: Crime

 She was taken to King's cousin Harold Muxlow's home, where King then borrowed a shovel, a gas can, and a flashlight.
 Lee was able to take King's cell phone while he was out of the vehicle and dial 9-1-1.
 Her desperate 9-1-1 call was released during the trial, which caused a lot of reaction from the public.
 The operator obtained information from Lee, which later helped convict King.
 The call is several minutes long, with Lee begging for her life, saying "please" 17 times.
 She answered the call taker's questions while pretending to talk to King.
 Judge Deno Economou, the presiding judge over the murder trial, noted how unusual and rare it was to hear a murder victim's last words.
 Prosecutors said later that Lee had given them their best evidence that she was taken against her will.
 She did not know her abductor, and her subsequent murder was premeditated.
 Lee was unable to give her exact location.
 Police were unable to trace Lee's location because King's cellphone was a prepaid wireless phone.

-Around 6:30 p.m., a witness, Jane Kowalski, heard screaming from a car next to hers at a stoplight.
-Kowalski called 9-1-1 to report what she believed to be child abduction.
+At 6:30 p.m., while driving on US‑41, Jane Kowalski called 911 to report what she believed was a possible abduction.
+She told the operator that a Camaro had stopped beside her at a traffic light and that she heard screaming from inside the vehicle.
+With the sun setting, she misidentified the car’s color and assumed the person screaming was a child.
+Kowalski reported seeing a hand striking the passenger‑side window and briefly made eye contact with the driver.
+She attempted to follow the vehicle, but it turned before she could do so.
+Because the call was placed just beyond the Sarasota County line, it was routed to Charlotte County’s 911 center.

 At 9:15 p.m., roughly six hours after Lee was first reported missing, King was arrested.